 Once relegated to the annals of wartime histories and considered a plague specific to individuals who have seen or fought in the war, Post Traumatic Stress Disorder (PTSD) is an increasingly common problem and one that does not require a history of military service or presence in a war-torn country.
 Instead, PTSD is being recognized as an issue plaguing adults and children alike, with causes ranging from a traumatic event recognized by almost everyone (seeing a loved one die, for instance), to a more covert traumatic event, such as a case of narcissistic abuse.
 Regardless of the exact trigger or traumatic event at the core of PTSD, Post Traumatic Stress Disorder is a treatable disorder, and individuals who have been diagnosed are not alone in their experiences.
+If you start to notice any signs of PTSD, it's important that you seek help in case a treatment plan is necessary.

 Post-Traumatic Stress Disorder is a type of anxiety disorder that comes as a result of a traumatic event.
 It can be a uniquely presenting disorder, as it may not show symptoms immediately, but may have a delayed onset.
 In some cases, a traumatic event will spark an immediate onset of symptoms.
 While the most well-known causes of Post-Traumatic Stress Disorder include war, extreme violence, natural disasters, and fatal or extremely harmful accidents, these are not the only known causes of PTSD; PTSD can develop as a result of any traumatic event, though violence is the most common cause.